 Complementary and Alternative Therapies

-Mumps usually gets better on its own, although you should always see your health care provider if you have symptoms of mumps.
-Treatment is aimed at relieving symptoms, and some CAM therapies may help.
+Mumps usually gets better on its own, although you should always see your doctor if you have symptoms of mumps.
+Treatment is aimed at relieving symptoms, and some complementary and alternative medicine therapies (CAM) may help.

 Nutrition and Supplements